 Estate planning is the legal procedure using which individuals can ensure that their healthcare and property wishes are honored after their death.
 It is also a handy tool to ensure that the loved ones are provided for in the absence of the individual.
 A comprehensive estate plan resolves important legal issues that arise after a person’s death.
 It answers the following legal queries:

-Multiple legal procedures that can ensure that the aforementioned issues along with other inconsistencies that may arise are addressed and dealt with.
-Hiring an estate planning attorney is the best way to navigating through the numerous procedures and ensuring that everything is accounted for.
+Multiple legal procedures can ensure that the aforementioned issues and other inconsistencies that may arise are addressed and dealt with.
+Hiring an estate planning attorney is the best way to navigate numerous procedures and ensure that everything is accounted for.

 Estate is more than just the property you own.
 In legal terms, the estate includes all the assets that an individual owns at the time of their death.
 These include:

 Estate planning can benefit you in the following ways:

 You can use the following tools for estate planning:

 One of the most common estate planning tools used, Wills allow individuals to easily transfer property and other assets to the survivors while reducing the tax burden.
 There is no definite size or template to a will.
 The size and complexity of the will depend on the preferences of the testator – the person drafting the will.
 Typically, a will describes the assets or estate to be transferred, the division of estates, instructions about minor children, gifts to charity, and the formation of trusts.
 However, for a will to be considered valid, it must fulfill the state's legal requirements where it is being drafted.
 The basic requirements that are common to almost all states are: